GalacticLiaison/Elf-Destiny/_docs/changelog/Beta_v1.2.0.md

 - NEW!
 Game Rule: apply or remove prowess muscle gain effect for female characters
 - NEW!
 Game Rule: apply or remove makeup effect from Beauty traits
 - Added manual style choices to the Valerith family.
 Might do others in the future too!
+- added some new DNA for a few Elfs from @markus!

 New Base Elf Ethnicity
 Added rules explanation to Expedition Trial of Cunning